Covid-19 vaccine: Oxford, AstraZeneca final-stage trial data shows 70% efficacy of shot

 Dosage and age group

-In the study, researchers claimed the vaccine protected against Covid-19 in 62% of those given two full doses and in 90% of those initially given the half dose.
+In the study, researchers said the vaccine protected against Covid-19 in 62% of those given two full doses and in 90% of those initially given the half dose.
 The question is, how could a higher efficacy be achieved from a lower initial dose?

 Experts said the second group was too small – 2,741 people – to judge the possible value of that approach, and that more testing was needed.